-Using quick team building icebreakers can help reduce anxiety and bring people together.
-We have put together some smart and funny examples.
+Icebreakers for team building can help reduce anxiety and bring people together.
+We have put together some smart and funny examples for you.

 We recently tried some quick team building icebreakers to help boost motivation and the outcome was incredible.
 We’ve had a few new team members join recently and we thought this presented itself as an opportunity to get to know each other better.
 We were sitting outside in the sun having a few drinks after work when someone asked a question that made us all stop.

 What animal would you choose to fuse together with your current human body?
 You must use one straight line to split your bodies.

 We sat in bemusement for a few seconds before answers started flowing in.

 Bottom half whale, maybe?

 But then came the flood of questions in response to that answer:

 Where would you live, land or sea?
 Would you expect the local council to continuously douse you in water?
 Wouldn’t you look slightly odd having a massive bottom half and a tiny human top half?